kashyapakshay/AkshayDL/README.md

-Code for Deep Learning Independent Study at Union College, winter 2017.
+Code for Deep Learning Independent Study at Union College, Winter 2017.